By R.D. Miller

 The game changer

 Shortly after COVID-19 emerged out of China based on the reports, other places like Spain locked down its nation of 46 million people; while other nations scramble desperately to impose restrictions.
-The domino effect has also struck many Caribbean shores.
-Based on the published report to date; the rare virus has infected more than 597,252 people worldwide and killed over 27,000 and still counting.
+The domino effect had also struck many Caribbean shores.
+Based on the published report to date; the rare virus has infected over 597,252 people worldwide and killed over 27,000 and still counting.

 In some parts of the world, geopolitical issues caused a massive exodus of local people fleeing their land due to safety reasons, freedom from discrimination, poverty, and ideologic polarization.
 Subconsciously many of us looking in are destitute, helpless and for some the sole issue for that day maybe the length of the lush grass, delayed online delivery; the number of likes on social media, or how I look today.

-To be clear many of us are products of our environment by birth or migration.
-This is not an indictment on success and freedom and despite the economic stability, it can change rapidly.
+To be clear, many of us are products of our environment by birth or migration.
+This is not an indictment of success and freedom, and despite the economic stability, it can transform.

-Sadly, numerous poor populations face a higher risk of pandemics.
-However, when some in our society have developed a mentality that anytime these things occur, they must look to the world’s poorest countries with economic challenge and immediately isolate them.
+Sadly, many poor populations face a higher risk of pandemics.
+However, when some in our society have developed a mentality that anytime these things occur, they must look to the world’s poorest countries with economic challenges and immediately isolate them.
 But COVOD-19 provided a temporary mental shift while some eagerly and passively await these nations’ infection numbers.

 This new normal has affected everyone.
 I equally find myself the last few days explaining to a few local people along the shopping aisle that the only difference in some store brand, after being asked about an item in my cart; because luxury items they are accustomed to buying were no longer on the convenient shelves.

 When society becomes more isolated from greed, violence, and social decay: it is inevitable these things will occur.
-It seems that this is completely a re-balancing of our society, and while some impose their power on others, this virus only shows us how powerless we all are.
+This is completely a re-balancing of our society, and while some impose their power on others, this virus only shows us how powerless we all are.

 Several stores many affluent communities once overlooked or few never knew existed, and where these cultural hubs carry daily supplies tucked inside a strip mall, vital to the local community and a place where many purchase familiar food items from their native land.

 These markets remain a place that serves as a social connection hub.
-These global markets are like any major chain, but supports a broad range of Caribbean, African and Asian, and Latin products.
+These global markets are like any major chain, but support a broad range of Caribbean, African and Asian, and Latin products.

 Late Friday evening, I was getting prepared to stack up two-weeks of critical supplies as suggested by the experts.
 Before long after I pulled into an international store parking space; someone I have never recognized on this block in over 15 years of shopping at this location, pulled beside me.
 He did not look like the typical customers who navigate these isles, or this expensive vehicle observed on this side of town.